HeartArmy/HeartArmy/README.md

 <p>:zap: Fun fact: I love The Smiths :sparkling_heart: and watching competitive League of Legends :video_game:.
 Got to top 2% of server / Diamond 3 in League before I plateaued :sob:.
 Also, I watch a lot of shows (strongly recommend "Love, Death & Robots").  <br></p>

-<p>:book: Currently reading Project Hail Mary and listening to Space Song by Beach House 🪐.
+<p>:book: Currently reading Piranesi and listening to Space Song by Beach House 🪐.
 It's a vibe ✨ <br></p>

 ---